hrushik98/bettrWrite/README.md

 # Grammar Correction Tool for Linux

-A simple yet powerful tool that lets you correct grammar in any text by selecting it and pressing a keyboard shortcut (Ctrl+E).
+A simple yet powerful tool that lets you correct grammar in any text by selecting it and pressing a keyboard shortcut (ctrl+e).
 The tool sends the selected text to OpenAI's API, gets a grammatically corrected version, and automatically replaces the original text.

 ## Features

-- One-key shortcut (Ctrl+E) for quick grammar corrections
+- One-key shortcut (ctrl+e) for quick grammar corrections
 - Works across all Linux applications
 - Uses OpenAI's latest GPT-4o model for high-quality corrections
 - Preserves text meaning while fixing grammatical issues